zhjie/ramroot/README.md

 kernel kernel
 initramfs initramfs followkernel
 ```
 8. The script is for Gentoo.
-But it should work for Archlinux.
+But it should work for Archlinux, if you re-generate init from /usr/lib/initcpio/init and package initramfs with zst.